Do you or your partner tend to fall asleep soon after having sex?

 As you’ll see below, scientists believe there’s a biological mechanism at play.
 One which can overpower the emotional desire to stay awake.

 Brain scans reveal why men fall asleep after sex

 According to Serge Stoleru, a French neuroscientist, there are clear biological processes which make men sleepy after sex.

-He found that there are biological processes at work which lead to men feeling sleepy after climax.
-Neuroimaging scans show that the prefrontal cortex area of the brain reduces in activity after climax.
+Using neuroimaging scans, he found that the prefrontal cortex area of the brain reduced in activity after reaching climax.

-Being the area of the brain associated with consciousness, information processing and mental activity, this helps explain why men feel sleepy.
+This is the area of the brain associated with consciousness, information processing and mental activity.
+So it helps explain why some men can’t help shutting down.